 “Because he’s trusting you.
 It’s a compliment.
 That’s how you should take it.”

 “Pardon me for saying, but if he needs to trust, that’s no compliment.”
-He lifted the shirt from the back of the chair and wrapping it around his neck he smiled.
+He lifted the shirt from the back of the chair and, wrapping it around his neck, he smiled.
 “So, when?
 Today?
 You’ll send me off with a king’s ransom and hope that I return?”

 She ran a finger through the condensation dripping down the dirty window and said, “What if you don’t?”